Best Cold-Weather Sleeping Bags of 2023

 Water Resistance

-Many bags have a Durable Water Repellent (DWR) treatment on the outer shell.
-While this doesn’t make it completely waterproof, it will help to keep condensation from seeping through into the insulation, which can seriously impair its ability to insulate – particularly with a down fill.
+Many bags feature a Durable Water Repellent (DWR) treatment on the outer shell giving the bag a level of water resistance.
+While this doesn’t make it fully waterproof, it will help keep condensation from seeping into the insulation, which can significantly compromise its insulating properties, especially with a down fill.

 Features & Accessories